-You can’t lease an RV, but you can rent one.
-In the auto world, leases last years whereas renting usually lasts days or weeks.
-But it’s possible to rent all types of recreational vehicles — motor homes to pop-up trailers to camper trucks — for months.
 Perhaps you’re interested in RV ownership, but want to try before you buy.
-Renting an RV, long or short term, may be a great idea as RV prices and ownership costs tend to be high.
+You can’t lease an RV the same way you can lease a sedan, but you can rent one.
+Although auto rentals are usually short-term, it’s possible to rent all types of recreational vehicles — motor homes to pop-up trailers to camper trucks — for months.
+Renting an RV, long or short term, may be a great idea as RV prices and ownership tend to be high.
 But you should be aware that RV rental costs vary and you may have to plunk down a deposit before going on a road trip.

 Why rent an RV?